alxmares/ser_mexican_spanish/README.md

 Contributors are encouraged to fork the repository, propose changes via pull requests, and participate in discussions to drive the project forward.

 ## License

+*We like to thank to Duville, Alonso-Valerdi and Ibarra-zarate for their dedication of the collection of the Mexican Emotional Speech Database*
+*Duville, M.M.; Alonso-Valerdi, L.M.; Ibarra-Zarate, D.I.
+Mexican Emotional Speech Database Based on Semantic, Frequency, Familiarity, Concreteness, and Cultural Shaping of Affective Prosody.
+Data 2021, 6, 130.*

+*We like to thank CICESE for their dedication of the collection of IESC-Child-2 Corpus.*
+*Pérez-Espinosa, H., Gutiérres-Serafín, B., Martínez-miranda, J., & Espinosa-Curiel, I. E. (2022).
+Automatic children's personality assessment from emotional speech.
+Expert Systems with Applications, 187, 115885*

+*We like to thank Dr. Humberto Pérez-Espinosa, Dr. Carlos A. ReyesGarcia, and Dr. Luis Villaseñor-Pineda, for their dedication of the collection of the Emowisconsin data base.*
+*Pérez-Espinosa, Humberto, Carlos Alberto ReyesGarcía, and Luis Villaseñor-Pineda.
+"Emowisconsin: an emotional children speech database in mexican spanish."
+In Affective Computing and Intelligent Interaction, pp. 62-71.
+Springer Berlin Heidelberg, 2011.
+ISSN 0302-9743.*